-- At 19.3 hands tall, the Belgian horse King Buck is the tallest horse alive today.
+- At 19.3 hands tall, the Belgian horse King Buck is the tallest horse in the world today.

 - The previous record holder, 20+ hand tall Big Jake passed away in 2021.